mathewjoshwaa/Management_System/README.md

 # Management_System
-This is management application of an employee in a console
+This is a basic level management application for an employee using database in CLI.